Nicktoons Racing

-Nicktoons Racing is a Nickelodeon crossover racing video game.
-The game was first developed by Pipe Dream and released for the Game Boy Color, while versions for different platforms were released in subsequent years.
-Most versions were developed by Software Creations with the exception of the Game Boy Advance version, which was developed by Crawfish Interactive, and the arcade version, which was developed by Chicago Gaming.
-The GBC version received negative reviews and the PlayStation version received mixed to positive reviews while the GBA port received positive reviews.
+Nicktoons Racing is a racing video game developed by Software Creations for the PlayStation and Microsoft Windows.
+An abridged version was developed by Pipe Dream for the Game Boy Color in 2000, while Crawfish Interactive developed another abridged version for the Game Boy Advance in 2002.
+An arcade version developed by Chicago Gaming was released in 2003.

 Plot

 Various Nickelodeon characters each receive a letter invitation to compete in a Grand Prix for the top prize, the Krusty Krab Big Bun Award.
 The host of the competition, also the individual who sent the invitations, is an unknown, unseen driver of a sleek, black car with a tinted dome window simply dubbed as the Mystery Rider, which the participating racers are challenged to beat, as well as each other.
 Upon arriving and being announced by the Race Announcer, the Mystery Rider and other Nicktoons speed off to begin their first race.

 Once the player ultimately completes the game and wins the final Cup to obtain the Krusty Krab Big Bun Award, their playable Nicktoon receives a year supply of Krabby Patties as it is hitched to their go-kart.
 The Mystery Rider arrives in his cart and is revealed to be Plankton.
 It stated by the Announcer that Plankton created the entire series of races as a plan to obtain the Krabby Patty secret formula.
 The winning racer then rides off into the sunset with their Krabby Patties and the credits begin to play.